mchoblet/paleoda_sa/README.md

 # Cite this work:

 # Acknowledgement
-When I started this project in 2022, I was heavily inspired by the code of the Last Millennium Reanalysis (LMR, https://github.com/modons/LMR, Hakim et al https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016jd024751), which is not up to date (e.g. no xarray support, slower kalman filter implementation ...).
-Even if the code here is finally very different from the LMR code, this work would not have been possible without LMR.
+When I started this project in 2022, I was heavily inspired by the code of the Last Millennium Reanalysis (LMR, https://github.com/modons/LMR, Hakim et al https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016jd024751), which is not up to date (e.g. no use of xarray, slower kalman filter implementation ...).
+Even if the code here is finally very different from the LMR code, this work would not have been possible without LMR as the initial wrapper function was inspired by the LMR wrapper.